brmccabe/brmccabe.github.io/projects/project-1.md

 This is a video game that I made for my final ICS 111 project.
 It was coded in java and uses the EZ java graphics library.
 It plays like a classic arcade space shooter.
 The player controls a space ship and has to shoot down enemy ships while evading the barrage of bullets that they fire.
 The game consists of 1 level which includes several waves of enemies and two bosses.

-A video demonstation can be viewed here: (https://www.youtube.com/watch?v=lZ8s6VnzUnI)
+A video demonstation can be viewed [here.](https://www.youtube.com/watch?v=lZ8s6VnzUnI)